Falcon4real/First-Project---Personal-Portfolio-/README.md

 <details><summary>click to display</summary>
 <img src="Image(s)/Colour_ways_palette.png"></details>

 The website made use of a neutral foundation of off-white, white and black, supported by blue accents for interactive elements.
-I used transparent to add subtle depth and provided visual feedback.
+I used transparent colours to add subtle depth and provided visual feedback.

 I used the 'off-white' for the main body and NavBar backgrounds.
 It provides a soft, neutral foundation that is less harsh that pure white while maintaining strong contrast with the website's black text.